Quantum action of the Josephson dynamics: Quantum dynamics of the phase

-At large $U/J$ (region III), the dynamics of $\phi_\text{cond}(t)$ is highly anharmonic and the oscillations' amplitude is strongly modulated.
-In this regime, the system's coherence is reduced (for instance, $\langle\varrho_0(t)\rangle_\mathrm{time}/N \simeq 0.78$ for $N=50$ and $U/J=5$) and neither the mean-field nor the quantum-corrected dynamics provide an accurate description.
-The transition between regions II and III is set schematically at $U/J=1$ for $N \le 25$.
+At large $U/J$ (Region III), the dynamics of $\phi_\text{cond}(t)$ is highly anharmonic and the oscillations' amplitude is strongly modulated on time scales comparable with the inverse of the Josephson frequency.
+This is a truly quantum regime, where the system's coherence is reduced due to relatively strong interactions (for instance, $\langle\varrho_0(t)\rangle_\mathrm{time}/N \simeq 0.78$ for $N=50$ and $U/J=5$) and neither the mean-field nor the quantum-corrected dynamics provide an accurate description (Figs. \ref{fig4}a and \ref{fig4}b).
+The separation line between Regions II and III can be set schematically at $U/J=1$ for $N \lesssim 25$, which identifies the transition from a weakly interacting and highly coherent system, which is well described by the mean field theory, to a strongly interacting system displaying genuine many-body effects and reduced coherence.